 Prepping for college?
 In addition to filling out the Free Application for Federal Student Aid (FAFSA), the form that qualifies students for federal grants, loans and work-study jobs, some students will also have to file the College Scholarship Service (CSS) Profile.
-Used by nearly 400 institutions throughout the U.S., the CSS Profile is much more extensive than the FAFSA and can qualify students for enormous nonfederal financial aid packages funded by their college.
+Used by over 200 institutions throughout the U.S., the CSS Profile is much more detailed than the FAFSA and can qualify students for enormous nonfederal financial aid packages funded by their college.
 Here’s what you need to know.

 What is the CSS Profile?